Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 * subtraction: -
 * multiplication: *
 * division: /
+* power: ^
 * modulo: %
 * negate a value: - (eg. -1)

 Note: for multiplication (*) it's necessary to have blank spaces between the numbers and operator (ec.
 1 * 2).
-This is currently not allowed: 1*2
+This is currently not allowed '1*2' but will be in future

 **Logical:**